+Tests:

-- Tests: 40%.
-Tests are cumulative.
-Dates will be announced in class.
-No make up tests for any reason. - Lab: 25% (a minimum average lab grade of 60% is required.
+40%.
+Two or three cumulative tests.
+Dates will be announced in class and/or Blackboard.
+No make up tests for any reason.
+Tests cannot be taken at times other than the class test time (DRC exceptions).

+Lab:

+25% (a minimum average lab grade of 60% is required.
 You will fail the course if your lab score falls below this mark.)
 Likewise, you will fail the course if you don't satisfy all coursework requirements as described here and throughout the syllabus.
-Make sure you check your report(s) in a timely manner

-(Lab schedule and lab rules will be separately posted on Blackboard).
+Make sure you check your report(s) in a timely manner (Lab schedule and lab rules will be separately posted on Blackboard).

-• Final exam: 25%
+Final exam: 25%

-A score of less than 50% on the final exam results in failing the class regardless of your overall performance.
+A final exam score of less than 50% will result in failing the class if your Test average is less than 60% regardless of your overall grade.

 [Tues.
-May 10, 4-5:50 p.m.]
+May 9, 4-5:50 p.m.]

-Homework: 10%.
-Includes any type of HW assignments and participation.
+• Homework: 10%.
 See notes for rules.

-- Note 1: HW deadlines are RIGID, no late HW will be accepted. - Note 2: Not all paper HW assignments (if any) would necessarily be graded.
-Likewise, not all HW problems would necessarily be graded. - Note 3: It's your responsibility to solve and understand all solved strategic examples and problems found within each chapter - Note 4: There will absolutely be no make-up tests.
+- Note 1: HW deadlines are RIGID, no late HW will be allowed or accepted. - Note 2: It's your responsibility to solve and understand all solved strategic examples and problems found within each chapter - Note 3: There will absolutely be no make-up tests.
 Likewise tests cannot be taken at a different time for whatever reason.
-However, in the case of convincing and well-documented emergencies (see note 5 below), the missed test grade may be waived, however, do not assume this is automatic.
-Note that if I offer the whole class to drop the lowest test grade then your "waived emergency score" will be considered your lowest score.
-No exceptions. - Note 5: I have to see a convincing evidence that the emergency is real.
+However, in the case of convincing and well-documented emergencies (see note 4 below), the missed test grade <a href="mailto:m - Note 4: I have to see a convincing evidence that the emergency is real.
 I have seen many fake doctor's or nurse's notes and I know how to distinguish real from fake.
 Contested evidence may be referred to the University Judicial Office for final judgment.

-- Note 6: Final exam may be rescheduled within 48 hours only in case of a well-documented and convincing emergency as described in note 4. - Note 7: No newspapers or electronic devices of any kind (Smart phones, tablets, CD players, IPODs, etc) allowed during class time (i.e., during lectures, tests, etc).
+- Note 5: Final exam may be rescheduled within 48 hours only in case of a well-documented and convincing emergency as described in note 4. - Note 6: No newspapers or electronic devices of any kind (Smart phones, tablets, CD players, IPODs, etc) allowed during class time (i.e., during lectures, tests, etc).
 Small laptops maybe accepted if for using the electronic version of the book but the user must sit in the front rows.
-No electronics allowed on the tests and final exam other than a calculator. - Note 8: You will fail the test if any device other than a calculator is seen with you during the test.
+No electronics allowed on the tests and final exam other than a calculator. - Note 7: You will fail the test if any device other than a calculator is seen with you during the test.
 Please make sure that such devices are stowed away.
-Please avoid embarrassing yourself and placing me in a bad situation. - Note 9: Cheating and plagiarism are serious offenses.
-We will be using SafeAssign/ which determines if any reports (partially or entirely) have been copied from others (including from previous semesters) or from the internet.
+Please avoid embarrassing yourself and placing me in a bad situation. - Note 8: Cheating and plagiarism are serious offenses.
+Zero Tolerance Policy.

+We will be using SafeAssign/ which determines if any reports (partially or entirely) have been copied from the manual, from others (including students from previous semesters) or from the internet.